-Progress Reports
+Progress Reports & Report Cards

 Progress reports are sent home two times during Fall Semester and two times during Spring Semester.
-Grades will be reported as numerical scores based on tests, assignments, projects, etc. Progress reports provide an opportunity to improve grades before report cards are issued.
+Grades will be reported as numerical scores based on tests, projects, and assignments.
+Progress reports provide an opportunity to improve grades before report cards are issued.
 If you see that your child is not doing well in a class, please contact the teacher to schedule a conference.
+Report cards will be disseminated twice a year at the end of each of semester.